88valleys/TokyoScene/README.md

 * View event details and locations on the interactive map.

 ### User Dashboard
-* View your personalised dashboard with your upcoming events, link your Spotify account for gig recommendations around Tokyo based on your music taste, and see your favorite genres and artists.
+* View your personalised dashboard with your upcoming events.
+* Link your Spotify account for gig recommendations around Tokyo based on your music taste.
+* View your favorite genres and artists.

 ### Update Band Images
 Fetch and update band images using the Spotify API by running the following command: